 Work Environment:

 Position is typically office or administrative work and is not substantially exposed to adverse environmental conditions.
 Town Clerk is expected to work evenings during regularly scheduled Town Council meetings and may be occasionally required to work during weekends or holidays to support Town sponsored events.
-Town Clerk will have close and frequent interaction with the public who may have hostile sentiments towards municipal policy and must have exceptional customer service skills to deescalate highly-emotional situations.
+Town Clerk will have close and frequent interaction with the public who may have hostile sentiments towards municipal policy and must have exceptional customer service skills to deescalate highly emotional situations.

 License or Certificate: